pkarsy/rfboot/rftool/README.md

-This is the tool to be used instead of avrdude
-It also has the duty to create a new project
+This is the tool to be used instead of avrdude when uploading code It has also the duty to create new projects